 Cotton Candy is attracting attention at CES and is even shortlisted as a possible best of CES by Laptop Magazine.

-The demonstration prototype USB stick (pictured above) code named ”Cotton Candy” is a equipped with an ARM(R) Cortex(TM)-A9 (1GHz) CPU from Samsung, an ARM Mali(TM)-400 MP (Quad-core, 1.2GHz) GPU, Wi-Fi and Bluetooth, HDMI output and the Android operating system.
+The demonstration prototype USB stick (pictured above) code named ”Cotton Candy” is a equipped with an Arm(R) Cortex(TM)-A9 (1GHz) CPU from Samsung, an Arm Mali(TM)-400 MP (Quad-core, 1.2GHz) GPU, Wi-Fi and Bluetooth® wireless technology, HDMI output and the Android operating system.
 It decodes MPEG-4, H.264 and other video formats and display HD graphics on any HDMI equipped screen.
 Content can be controlled via smartphones, keyboards, mice and other USB peripherals.
 See FXI’s product brief pdf for more information.

 To find our more information about Cotton Candy, see the FXI website.